didistars13/terraform/How-to's/Clean_Up_Script_infra.md

 # Cleanup Backends Script

 ## Overview
-The `cleanup_backends.sh` script is designed to streamline the cleanup process for Terraform-managed resources in projects with multiple backends.
-It allows users to destroy Terraform resources in either a **local backend**, an **S3 backend**, or both, without deleting the Terraform configuration files.
+The `cleanup_backends.sh` script is designed to streamline the cleanup process for Terraform-managed resources in `init` folder.
+It allows users to destroy Terraform resources in the **S3 backend** while keeping the Terraform configuration files intact.

 ---

 ## Features
 - **Targeted Cleanup**:
-  - Destroy resources in the **local backend** only.
   - Destroy resources in the **S3 backend** only.
-  - Destroy resources in **both backends**.
 - **Automatic or Manual Approval**:
   - Use `--auto-approve` to bypass confirmation prompts.
 - **Preserves Configuration**: